“Stacked” Models

 To get the detection history we use the function detectionHistory of the camtrapR package.

-But take in to account, at the end we need to stack the data in this format:
+Take in to account, at the end we need to stack the data in this format:

 obs1 obs2 obs3 site year